 Biosafety Program Mission Statement

-The University of Vermont Biosafety Program’s primary mission is to support laboratory research in assuring the safety of research operations involving biohazardous materials, the researchers, the public and the environment by providing biosafety and research compliance guidance and support.
+The University of Vermont Biosafety Program’s primary mission is to support laboratory research by assuring the safety of research operations involving biohazardous materials, the people involved in that research, and the public and environment where that research is conducted.
 We strive to provide excellence in a wide range of quality services that include biosafety training, IBC and IACUC registration & SOP reviews, risk assessments for laboratories and vivarium, and regulatory guidance for research and teaching activities involving biohazardous materials.

 Biological Safety